SaiSiriChandana/SaiSiriChandana/README.md

-## 👩‍💻 Hey there!
+## Hey there!
 I'm Kurella Sai Siri Chandana 👋

-Driven by curiosity and fueled by caffeine ☕, I’m a final-year IT undergrad passionate about crafting smart solutions through code.
+A final-year IT undergrad with curiosity as my compass and coffee as my fuel ☕.
+I love turning ideas into code and building solutions that make an impact.

-When I’m not chasing bugs, you’ll probably find me:
+When I’m not chasing bugs, I’m probably:

-- 📓 Doodling project ideas in the margins of my notes
+- 📓 Sketching random project ideas
-- 🔍 Deep-diving into niche tech topics no one asked about
+- 🔍 Geeking out on niche tech topics
-- 🎧 Vibing to music and curating oddly specific playlists
+- 🎧 Curating oddly specific playlists

 ---